-New Zealand's per capita GDP totaled NZ\$ 40,096 in 2019, and the economy grew by 2.3 percent.
-While this growth is modest compared to projections, the economy is underpinned by its open and transparent trade and investment environment and vibrant trade links with emerging economies, particularly in Asia.
-COVID-19 is expected to impact GDP growth in 2020, however New Zealand has recovered relatively quickly compared to other countries.
+New Zealand's per capita GDP totaled US\$ 41,127 in 2020, and the economy shrunk by -2.9 percent.
+Despite this decline the economy has quickly recovered and the projections for 2021 see growth returning reaching 3.5 percent, the economy is underpinned by its open and transparent trade and investment environment.
+COVID-19 is expected to have limited impact on GDP growth in 2021, and New Zealand has recovered relatively quickly compared to other countries.

-Quick Facts CY 2019
+Quick Facts CY 2020